DataBora/library/README.md

 # 👋 Thank you for stopping by! 😊

 # This is a Library - RESTful Application
-## Not complete solution as I still need to add REST for 3 more entities, which I will when time permits.
+## Not complete solution as I still need to add REST for 3 more entities, which I will when time permits 😒🙄
 ## Tech used
 - Java EE
 - REST service